GrayJack/arm9loaderhax/README.md

 ## Usage

-It loads an **arm9loaderhax.elf/arm9loaderhax.bin** (does not init the screens) or **arm9loaderhax_si.elf/arm9loaderhax_si.bin** (inits the screens) ARM9 payload from the root of the SD card, CTRNAND, TWLN, TWLP, respectively, at address 0x23F00000 if the file is a binary.
+It loads an **arm9loaderhax.elf/arm9loaderhax.bin** (does not init any screens) or **arm9loaderhax_si.elf/arm9loaderhax_si.bin** (inits both screens) ARM9 payload from the root of the SD card, CTRNAND, TWLN, TWLP, respectively, at address 0x23F00000 if the file is a binary.
 This means that it offers a BRAHMA-like setup, and as such has compatibility with every payload BRAHMA can run.

 **Note:** The priority of the payloads are arm9loaderhax.elf, arm9loaderhax_si.elf, arm9loaderhax.bin and arm9loaderhax_si.bin, respectively.